 Haragan House of Service

-The Honors College asks that all of you - students, faculty, and staff - embrace the enormity of this world and recognize the ways in which our actions, our generosities, our kindnesses can affect myriad people, children, peers.
+The Honors College asks that all of you - students, faculty, and staff - embrace the enormity of this world and recognize the ways in which our actions, our generosities, our kindnesses can affect a myriad of people, children, and peers.
 We give of ourselves, through time, through energy, but remember that sometimes, even a simple word can change a life.
 As Dumbledore so wisely uttered, "Words are our most inexhaustible source of magic, capable of both inflicting injury and remedying it."

 About Our Namesake

-Dr. Donald Haragan has been associated with Texas Tech University for 44 years.
+Dr. Donald Haragan has been associated with Texas Tech University for over 44 years.
 He earned his B.S. and Ph.D from the University of Texas in Austin.
 Dr. Haragan came to Texas Tech in 1969 as an Assistant Professor in Geosciences and has served in a variety of administrative positions on both a full-time and interim basis.